Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

 	npm install && npm update
 	```
 5. Run the Web API!
 By default it will run on `http://localhost:5000`.
 	```
 	node index.js
 	```

 ## Next Steps
+The `/hello` endpoint in this sample is protected so an authorized request to it requires an access token in the header.
+You can make authorized requests to this web API using this [sample](https://github.com/Azure-Samples/active-directory-b2c-ios-swift-native-msal).
+Alternatively, you can [register your own app](https://apps.dev.microsoft.com) and point to this web API.

 Customize your user experience further by supporting more identity providers.
 Checkout the docs belows to learn how to add additional providers: